 Elder Little Brown Bear (Ernest Matton)

-Elder Little Brown Bear is a graduate of Canadore College and Brock University.
-He is a member of the Canadian Addiction Counsellors Certification Federation (CACCF) and the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP).
+He is a graduate of Canadore College and Brock University and he is a member in good standing with the (CACCF) Canadian Addiction Counsellors Certification Federation and Ontario Association of Mental Health Practitioners (OAMHP).